 With many traditional insulation products, there is sag where the insulation degrades after time causing gaps in the wall insulation due to self-weight and the insulation loses its insulation value.
-With StructaClad Lite™ the insulation (Expanded Polystyrene) is embedded within the panel providing insulation durability and stability.
+With StructaClad Lite™ the insulation (Expanded Polystyrene) is bonded to create the panel providing insulation durability and stability.

-StructaClad Lite has a 12mm external skin on the front laminated to an EPS core.
+StructaClad Lite has a 10mm external skin on the front laminated to an EPS core.
 The external skin is MEGABOARD manufactured using Sorel Cement rather than Portland Cement.

 ReGen Building Solutions have a number of Installers who have used StructaClad Lite™ and will be able to assist with your project if required.

 For information on how thermal resistance, thermal insulation and thermal mass work please go to this blog Thermal Resistance, Thermal mass and Thermal Insulation for residential housing

 StructaClad Lite™ panels are manufactured in Australia and can be manufactured thicker to enhance the R values if required.
 With the inclusion of R2 Batts a house can achieve a R5 rating that is nearly impossible to achieve with normal construction processes.

 • 75mm thick insulated panels with high performance MEGABOARD skins